frogologist/frogologist.github.io/collections/_kb/customizing-language-strings-moodle-totara.md

 ## How to identify a particular language string id

-Finding the correct language string id to change can be overwhelming as there are so many, and it can be difficult to tell them apart.
+Finding the correct language string id to change can be overwhelming as there are so many, and it's difficult to tell them apart.

 Mercifully, Moodle and Totara Learn both offer an admin utility that shows you, on the page, what each string is called in the language pack.

 To use the admin utility:

-1. Enable the yes/no toggle **Show origin of languages strings** (`debugstringids`) within the admin settings for the site.
+1. Navigate to the page /admin/settings.php?section=debugging in the LMS.
-2. Navigate to the page /admin/settings.php?section=debugging within the Moodle or Totara site in question.
+2. Toggle the **Show origin of languages strings** checkbox (`debugstringids`) to ticked (Yes), if not already.
-3. Toggle the checkbox to ticked (Yes), if not already.
-Click **Save changes**.
+3. Click **Save changes**.

 With this feature on, language string components and identifiers are displayed when `?strings=1` or `&strings=1` is appended to the page URL.